OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 system's environment as well as through the characteristics of its design and evolution.
 These characteristics in sum define its architecture.

-The ISO/IEEE definition differentiates between architecture, architecture description and design, saying that architecture is either an abstract conception of the system or an abstract perception of the system.
+The [ISO/IEE][iee arch] definition differentiates between architecture, architecture description and design, saying that architecture is either an abstract conception of the system or an abstract perception of the system.